tom wilkinson

 The Lighthouse

 I wanted to photograph this subject because of its special significance to science.
-Never used for guiding ships it was where Michael Faraday developed lenses, lighting but mainly techniques of ventilation to be used in all the Trinity lighthouses.
+Never used for guiding ships it was where Michael Faraday developed lenses, lighting but mainly techniques of ventilation for the oil lampsproviding the intense light used in all the Trinity lighthouses.

 Future

-I hope to continue this project taking photographs, sometimes referred to as solargraphs, all around the country using clay from as near as possible to the subject.
+I hope to continue this project taking photographs, sometimes referred to as Solargraphs, or Heliograph, all around the country using clay from as near as possible to the subject.
 Please get in touch if you’d like to commission me or have the project as a residency.
 The main criteria is that the sun/subject/camera position relationship be viable.
-I’d like to to capture the image other buildings of significance or just simply of a tree.
+I’d like to to capture the image other buildings of significance such as Talbot House where Fox Talbot took the first photgraph in the UK.

-I’d like to give special thanks to Richard Cripps at Urban Space, Alison Cooke for her technical expertise in caly and the Trinity Buoy Wharf Trust for funding the project.
+I’d like to give special thanks to Eric Reynolds and Richard Cripps at Urban Space, Alison Cooke for her technical advice on clay and the Trinity Buoy Wharf Trust for funding the project.

 To see the installation (On site until November/December 2022):